xinqiaozhang/xinqiaozhang.github.io/index.md

 # NEWS
-I will be a Senior Machine Learning Scientist at CoreLogic, working on LLMs.
-(10/08/2024)
+I have joined CoreLogic as a Senior Machine Learning Scientist, working on GenAI projects.
+(10/2024)

 ---